Abirdeen/Voronoi-Partitions-Suite/README.md

 ### Current
 Voronoi currently has the following features:

-- Nothing, this is the first commit
+- Nothing, this is the initial version

 ### Future
 Voronoi plans to add the following features: